Antonio-Martella/Anti-Hating-Filter-with-Deep-Learning/README.md

 Reasons for this design:

-1. **Sequential dependencies matter**

-	Toxic expressions often depend on the interplay of words and their local context.
+1. **Sequential dependencies matter**: Toxic expressions often depend on the interplay of words and their local context.
 The Bidirectional LSTM captures long-range dependencies in both directions.

-Attention improves interpretability and focus Attention allows the model to weight the most relevant words (insults, threats, expressions of hate), improving sensitivity to subtle toxic cues.

-Efficiency and robustness
-A single-layer BiLSTM with attention provides an optimal balance between expressive power and low inference cost, suitable for real-time toxicity detection.
+2. **Efficiency and robustness**: A single-layer BiLSTM with attention provides an optimal balance between expressive power and low inference cost, suitable for real-time toxicity detection.

-Reduction of false negatives
-The architecture and training setup are optimized to avoid missing toxic messages, which is the priority in safety-sensitive classification tasks.

 ## Struttura del progetto